Paul-Spiced/ds-sql-intro_2/SQL_Basics/SQL_Exercise.md

 - Open DBeaver and click on the little blue "plugin plus"-icon.
 - Select `PostgreSQL`as database.
-- Copy information of your Heroku Database Credentials to the connection Settings on DBeaver
+- Copy information of the provided Credentials to the connection Settings on DBeaver
     - `Host`
     - `Database`
     - `User`== `Username`